Emmafh/VendingMachine/README.md

 ## Introduction

-1. Need to be executed with python > 2.7
+1. Need to be executed with python2,  > 2.7

 2. You can go into the root folder and run the following command: